 Under no circumstance, a daily exposure level of 87 dB(A) may be exceeded.
 For this exposure limit level of 87 dB(A), the damping effect of hearing protection may be taken into account.

 A noise survey at the workplace has to be conducted if it is likely that the average level exceeds 80 dB(A) which is the case for most factories and offshore industry.

 The international standard ISO 9612 describes the way how an occupational noise survey has to be performed.
 Most larger industries have to comply with the ISO 9612.
 At many places, it is common to create a noise map.
 On an occupational noise map, it is very easy to see the areas where the maximum levels are exceeded and how many people are exposed.
 Time limits can be imposed for certain locations for workers or noise reduction measures can be implemented.
 After the implementation of the mitigation measures, it is easy to make the effects visible in the occupational noise map.

 Effects of noise

-Noise levels which do not directly threaten our ears frequently influence our performance in a negative way.
+Noise levels that do not directly threaten our ears frequently influence our performance in a negative way.
 Moderate noise levels can decrease concentration and communication and in the end the quality of the product or service.

-A quiet working environment is not a luxury, it’s a necessary quality that will give give better performance and well-being of the workers.
+A quiet working environment is not a luxury, it’s a necessary quality that will give better performance and well-being of the workers.

 EU portal on noise at work